 The Compensation Committee is responsible for establishing, implementing and overseeing our overall compensation strategy and policies, including our executive compensation program, in a manner that supports our business objectives.
 The Compensation Committee believes that attracting, motivating, retaining, and rewarding superior executive talent is a key to delivering attractive stockholder returns, and that an appropriately structured executive compensation program is critical to that end.
-For our fiscal year ended April 30, 2020 ("fiscal year 2020"), the Compensation Committee adopted an executive compensation philosophy designed to tie executive compensation to the successful execution of our overall corporate goals and adherence to our core values that best serve the interests of our stockholders.
+For our fiscal year ended April 30, 2019 ("fiscal year 2019"), the Compensation Committee adopted an executive compensation philosophy designed to tie executive compensation to the successful execution of our overall corporate goals and adherence to our core values that best serve the interests of our stockholders.
 The Compensation Committee's complete roles and responsibilities are set forth in a written charter of the Compensation Committee adopted by our Board of Directors, which can be found at our website, http://ir.avidbio.com/corporate-governance.

-Our Named Executive Officers for fiscal year 2020 were the following individuals:
+Our Named Executive Officers for fiscal year 2019 were the following individuals:

-- · Richard B. Hancock, Interim President and Chief Executive Officer(1) - Roger J. Lias, Ph.D., Former President and Chief Executive Officer(2) - · Daniel R. Hart, Chief Financial Officer - · Mark R. Ziebell, Vice President, General Counsel and Corporate Secretary - (1) Mr. Hancock served as our interim President and Chief Executive Officer from May 7, 2019 to July 31, 2020. - (2) Dr. Lias resigned effective May 7, 2019.
+- Roger J. Lias, Ph.D., President and Chief Executive Officer(1) - · Daniel R. Hart, Chief Financial Officer - Paul J. Lytle, Former Chief Financial Officer(2) - · Mark R. Ziebell, Vice President, General Counsel and Corporate Secretary - Stephen Hedberg, Former Principal Financial Officer, Former Principal Accounting Officer and Senior Director of Finance and SEC Reporting(3) - (1) Dr. Lias resigned effective May 7, 2019. - (2) Mr. Lytle resigned as Chief Financial Officer effective May 17, 2018. - (3) Mr. Hedberg was appointed Principal Financial Officer and Principal Accounting Officer effective on July 11, 2018, and resigned from such positions on September 6, 2018.